erwinkn/erwinkn.github.io/content/tech/getting-crdts-to-production/index.md

 ---
 title: 'Getting conflict-free replicated data types to production'
-subtitle: 'Paving the road to ubiquitous offline collaborative apps'
+subtitle: 'Missing pieces and the road to ubiquitous offline collaborative apps'
-description: 'Conflict-free replicated data types could make offline & collaborative apps easy to build, but current implementations have important limitations.'
+description: 'Conflict-free replicated data types could make offline & collaborative apps easy to build, but current implementations are missing.'
 author: 'Erwin Kuhn'
 date: 2022-04-23
 url: /getting-crdts-to-production/
+image: img/cards/crdt.png
+imageAlt: "Diagram of a CRDT merging states x,y,z into a single state {x,y,z}"
 ---

 _Hi!
-This is the introduction to a series of working notes on the missing pieces before we can start building offline collaborative apps using conflict-free replicated data types (CRDTs)._
+This is the introduction to a series of working notes on which pieces I find missing before conflict-free replicated data types (CRDTs) could be considered production-ready for building offline collaborative apps._

 _So far, the plan is:_
 1. _**Introduction: The road to offline collaborative apps** {{< important >}}(you are here){{< /important >}}_